 Let them earn their residency.

-We can talk about citizenship.
+Sure, we can talk about citizenship.

 I don't mean to cut you short.

-We're gonna have to end it there.
+We're going to have to end it there.

 Hurricane Irma, if I can remember the name.